roamz/meraki-social-splash/README.md

 # Help

-## View the example Splash Page
+## Testing and demos

-You can open an example splash page at http://localhost:5000/ that doesn't require the Meraki integration to function.
+To show the oauth workflow without requiring it to be connected to a Meraki access point you can open an example splash page at http://localhost:5000/ or http://path.to.your.splash.com/ and sign in through social.

 ## How does EXCAP work